PROJECT STOP

 OVERVIEW

 Every day 850 tonnes of waste are generated in Banyuwangi regency with over 78%, or 666 tonnes, mismanaged daily[1] primarily from households burning or dumping their waste in nearby rivers or the environment.
-Project STOP will work with the Banyuwangi government to implement Banyuwangi’s ambitious Solid Waste Master Plan, co-developed by several Banyuwangi Agencies, the CLOCC program[2] and Project STOP.
+Project STOP is working with the Banyuwangi government to implement Banyuwangi’s ambitious Solid Waste Master Plan, co-developed by several Banyuwangi Agencies, the CLOCC program[2] and Project STOP.

 Project STOP Banyuwangi is an expansion from Project STOP Muncar that combines a regency level waste system model with a materials venture.
 This integrated approach of a circular waste and recycling solution allows Project STOP to optimise the waste economics.
 Launched in February 2022 by Borealis and Systemiq, in partnership with the Banyuwangi Government in East Java, Indonesia, Project STOP Banyuwangi is a collective initiative to strengthen the waste management systems approach for the better livelihood and healthy environment.
 Banyuwangi Regency is located in the east of the island of Java, the geographic and economic centre of Indonesia, and home to more than half its people.